luis-mejillones/BallastLane/README.md

 ## FE App (beapp)
 feapp is the frontend app which should be displayed at any browser.

-> Note: Due to your authoring skills you are not a FE developer, however this is a very basic feature that only retrieves the first student (studentId=1) who calls the API.
+> Note: Due to author skills, he is not FE developer, however this is a very basic feature that only retrieves the first student (studentId=1) who calls the API.

 The FE app can be opened in a browser with this link address http://localhost:4200